Evontree: Ontology Rule-Guided Self-Evolution of Large Language Models: Preliminary

 \subsection{Ontology}

-Ontology is a type of structured framework that captures concepts, their interconnections, and rules within a specific domain which enables a shared understanding of a domain's knowledge.
-It has been widely applied in the semantic web and knowledge management systems.
-Three core components in ontologies are: (1) Concepts: representing entities or categories within a domain.
-For example, in a medical ontology, concepts might include "Cell", "Symptom" and "Treatment".
-(2) Relationships: Relationships define how concepts are interconnected.
-The most common and important relationships in ontologies are Hyponymy (Is-subclass-of) and Synonymy (Is-synonym-of).
-Hyponymy represents a hierarchical, subclass relationship.
-For instance, "Muscle Cell" is a subclass of "Cell".
+Ontology captures concepts, their inter-connections, and rules within a specific domain.
+Specifically, (1) \textbf{Concepts} represent entities or categories within a domain, such as "Cell" in a medical ontology.
+(2) \textbf{Relationships} define how concepts are inter-connected.
+The most important relationships in ontologies are Hyponymy (Is-subclass-of) and Synonymy (Is-synonym-of).
+Hyponymy represents a hierarchical and subclass relationship.
 Synonymy indicates that two concepts are semantically equivalent.
-For example, "Muscle Cell" and "Muscle Fiber" are synonyms.
-(3) Axioms (Rules): Ontologies are equipped with built-in rules which enable automated reasoning and consistency checking within knowledge graphs.
-For example: If (Concept A, Is-subclass-of, Concept B) and (Concept B Is-subclass-of Concept C), then it logically follows that (Concept A, Is-subclass-of, Concept C).
-However, if the ontology also includes (Concept A Is-Not-A-subclass-of, Concept C), this creates a conflict with the previously inferred relationship.
+For example, "Muscle Cell" is a subclass of "Cell", while "Muscle Cell" and "Muscle Fiber" are synonyms.
+(3) \textbf{Axioms (Rules)}: Ontologies are equipped with built-in rules which enable automated reasoning and consistency checking within knowledge graphs.
+For example, if (Concept A, Is-subclass-of, Concept B) and (Concept B Is-subclass-of Concept C), then it logically follows that (Concept A, Is-subclass-of, Concept C).
+However, if the ontology also includes (Concept A, Is-Not-A-subclass-of, Concept C), a conflict arises with the inferred relationship.
 Such rules allow ontologies to automatically detect and resolve inconsistencies, ensuring the integrity of the knowledge graph.
-This capability is particularly valuable in large-scale knowledge bases, where manual verification would be impractical.
+This capability is particularly valuable in large-scale knowledge bases, where manual verification is impractical.